vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Prover/zk-prover-debugging.md

   "fileName": "../zkrom/main/main.zkasm"
  }
 ```
 All operations are defined in the JSON file, plus `line` & `fileName` where the assembly code is.
 This JSON file is ready to be interpreted by the `executor`

-## VSCode debugging
+## VSCode Debugging
-In the `zkproverjs` repository you can find an example of `launch.json` to debug the executor code: https://github.com/hermeznetwork/zkproverjs/blob/main/.vscode/launch.json#L8
+In the `zkproverjs` repository, you can find an example of `launch.json` to debug the Executor code: https://github.com/hermeznetwork/zkproverjs/blob/main/.vscode/launch.json#L8

-## Debugging tips
+## Debugging Tips
 - Main executor code to debug: https://github.com/hermeznetwork/zkproverjs/blob/main/src/executor.js#L12
-- variable `l` is the rom.json that is going to be executed: https://github.com/hermeznetwork/zkproverjs/blob/main/src/executor.js#L61
+- Variable `l` is the rom.json that is going to be executed: https://github.com/hermeznetwork/zkproverjs/blob/main/src/executor.js#L61
-- debug helpers
+- Debug Helpers
   - [print registers](https://github.com/hermeznetwork/zkproverjs/blob/main/src/executor.js#L1030)
-- By monioring `ctx(context)`, registers and `op` you will see all the states changes made by the executor
+- By monitoring `ctx(context)`, registers, and `op`, you will see all the states changes made by the Executor.
-- `ctx.input` contins all the variables loaded from `input.json`
+- `ctx.input` contains all the variables loaded from `input.json`.
-- `storage` makes refrence to the merkle-tree
+- `storage` makes reference to the Merkle tree.
-- transactions places at `input.json` are pre-processed and store it on `ctx.pTxs`.
-Besides, `globalHash` is computed given all the `inputs.json` according to [specification (TO_BE_UPDATED)](https://hackmd.io/tEny6MhSQaqPpu4ltUyC_w#validateBatch)
+- The transactions places at `input.json` are pre-processed and are stored on `ctx.pTxs`.
+Besides, `globalHash` is computed given all the `inputs.json` according to [`specifications`] <!--(TO_BE_UPDATED)]-->https://hackmd.io/tEny6MhSQaqPpu4ltUyC_w#validateBatch

-## Table rom assembly instructions
+## Table ROM Assembly Instructions

 |   NAME    |     DESCRIPTION      |                                                                                 EXECUTION                                                                                  |
 |:---------:|:--------------------:|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|